ganelson/inform/resources/Documentation/Writing with Inform.md

 > > [!WARNING]
 > > On a narrow screen, it's possible for these columns to overlap each other, especially if all three columns are used.

-> phrase: fill the status window with (table name), once only
->
-> This phrase redraws the status window using the contents of a table, but just once.

-The status window will usually be refreshed right at the end of the turn sequence before the player is asked to respond.
-But occasionally you may want to manually redraw it, particularly if you start using custom Glk event handler rules.

-> phrase: redraw the status window
->
-> Redraw the status window immediately.

-Still more variety is possible by writing hand-made rules for the `constructing the status line` activity (see [Constructing the status line]).
-In such rules, these low-level phrases may be useful:
+The table-based phrase above is convenient, but not compulsory, and the following low-level phrases may be useful in rules for the `constructing the status line` activity (see [Constructing the status line]) which go their own way:

 > phrase: set the status window to (number) row/rows
 >